-Panasonic GH3 versus Panasonic GX7
+Panasonic GH3 vs GX7

-The Panasonic Lumix DMC-GH3 and the Panasonic Lumix DMC-GX7 are two enthusiast cameras that were announced, respectively, in September 2012 and August 2013.
+The Panasonic Lumix DMC-GH3 and the Panasonic Lumix DMC-GX7 are two enthusiast cameras that were revealed to the public, respectively, in September 2012 and August 2013.
 Both the GH3 and the GX7 are mirrorless interchangeable lens cameras that are equipped with a Four Thirds sensor.
-The GH3 has a resolution of 15.9 megapixel, whereas the GX7 provides 15.8 MP.
+The GH3 has a resolution of 15.9 megapixels, whereas the GX7 provides 15.8 MP.